-Hi there readers, this is an actual letter we received.
+Hi there readers, this is an actual letter we received about having a baby.
+Or not.
 And the actual response I sent back.
 Did I give crappy advice?
 Tell me in the comments.
 Care to send us your own question?
 Feel free!

 Dear Rookie Moms,